Feeding Hyenas in Harar, Ethiopia – MOUTH TO MOUTH

 Once the red meat came out, it was almost pitch black and the hyenas were getting a little braver.
 Two or three approached me and the Hyena man.
 I asked my buddy Paul to take a photo of me beside the man as he fed two of the hyenas with red meat on a stick.
 Paul turned on the flash, took the pic of the ‘two’ hyenas only upon checking the phot, twenty sets of eyes reflected the light of the flash.
 We were literally surround by them!

 Feeding Hyenas happens in Harar, the oldest Islamic city in all of Africa.
 It’s in the extreme east of the country near the Somalian border, which is where I headed off to next to travel around Somailand.
 All travel in Ethiopia starts in the hectic capital, Addis Ababa.
 If you want to go and see the hyenas you can take a ten-hour bus journey east to Harar, leaving Addis around 5am.
 Or you can fly for about $200.
 The landscape as you overland throughout the journey is breathtaking, and while the coach may be old and uncomfortable, with views like this I’d encourage everyone regardless of budget to travel by land.

 Would I recommend it?
 Well, it depends on your appetite for risk, and the quality of your travel insurance (my travel insurance is just $9 a week!).
 If you have all that covered, then yes.
 Yes.
 Yes.
 Yes.
 I recommend Ethiopia to everyone who wants to travel, one of the best countries in the whole world to visit with so many amazing things.
 And feeding hyenas in Harar?
 One of the coolest things I’ve ever done in my life.
+But still probably just the SECOND COOLEST thing to do in Ethiopia, with visiting the Danakil Depression still taking the number 1 spot.
 Remember, we weren’t put on this earth to pay bills and die.
 Happy travels.